Equity Navigator: A case study in designing for empowerment

 Users need vetted, credible resources to feel confident acting on their rights.

-Defining the matter at hand
+Defining the problem

 To focus the design process toward meaningful and practical solutions, I synthesized insights from user research to clearly frame the challenges users face.
-By understanding their needs, frustrations, and goals, I established a foundation for impactful, actionable features and functionality.
+By understanding their needs, frustrations, and goals, I established a foundation for impactful, achievable features and functionality.

 Designing for equity and accessibility requires acknowledging the broader systemic contexts that shape individual experiences.
 Many of the challenges faced by users stem from entrenched inequalities in housing, healthcare, and workplace protections.
-While these problems are systemic, design solutions must be both scalable and deeply empathetic, addressing the immediate needs of individuals without losing sight of the larger structures at play.
+While these problems are systemic, design solutions must be both adaptable and deeply empathetic, addressing the immediate needs of individuals without losing sight of the larger structures at play.

 By framing these systemic challenges as opportunities for user-centered design, I was able to focus on empowering users within the constraints they face.
 The goal was to provide clarity, accessibility, and confidence in moments when navigating rights and resources can feel daunting.